-The lawsuit explains that Pilgrims is able to exert control and enforce unconscionable arrangements over local poultry growers because it is the only supplier of poultry in West Virginia.
-Thus, Pilgrims has monopsony power over all poultry growers in the area.
-Pilgrims maintains this power though archaic, abusive and unconscionable contracts that employ a payout system, better known throughout the industry as the "tournament system."
+The lawsuit explains that Pilgrims is able to exert control and enforce unconscionable arrangements over local poultry growers because they have nowhere else to turn.
+Pilgrims maintains this control though archaic, abusive and unconscionable contracts that employ a payout system, better known throughout the industry as the "tournament system."
 Under this system, M&M was ranked against other Pilgrims' growers whose flocks were also processed at the Moorefield facility.
 As alleged, Pilgrims defrauded M&M by unilaterally imposing and utilizing the tournament system which wrongfully placed M&M in competition with its fellow growers, all the while requiring M&M to accept chicks which were genetically different, chicks with varying degrees of healthiness, and feed of dissimilar quantity and quality.